AKAD0/Counter_Notch_AON/README.md

 A little research for F/A-18 and F-14 made together with Volley - the highly competent F-14 fan (Discord: Volley#8970).

 # Concept.
-Calculating AON for specific TAS that would be the lowest for Lead Pursuit in terms of guaranteed radar tracking.
+Calculating *Fighter AON* for specific *Fighter TAS* that would be the lowest for Lead Pursuit in terms of guaranteed radar tracking of *Bandit*.

 • Angles lower than calculated would conceal target within doppler filter (radar will struggle to track).